A hybrid model for the population dynamics of periodical cicadas: All-brood equilibria

 We have seen in the previous sections that for some range of parameters, it is possible to have stable single-brood equilibria and unstable two-brood equilibria.
 In this section we consider all-brood equilibria.
-In these equilibria, all age cohorts are present and each brood's size is the same function of age.
+In these equilibria, all age cohorts are present and it is a corollary to Theorem \ref{thm:1} that each brood's size is the same function of age.
 We again assume that inter- and intra-brood competition are equal.
-We give a general equation for these equilibria and then show that for the simplified functional response of Sec.\ \ref{sec:simpler}, these equilibria are linearly unstable against the growth or decline of one of the broods.
+We give a general equation for these equilibria.